Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 Weaknesses:

-- Not designed for cold weather: Limited performance below -15°C
+- Not designed for cold: Limited performance below -15°C

 - Short warranty (5 years compressor, 2 years parts)